Bravanese people: Endangerment of language

 As a result of Government Policy such as the displacement of Nomadic Somalis into the Barawa Coast in 1974, this caused a culture shock and a threat to the language.
 Adding to that, political turmoil such as the Somali Civil war caused Bravanese to disperse all over the world, this resulted in the language being highly endangered in a short span of time.
 Brent Henderson, a researcher from University of Florida conducted a thorough research and documentation of the Barawa Language for three years.
-In his research he highlighted the following quote in context:

-"Whatever the factors responsible for the stabilization of Chimwiini over the past six hundred years, the situation has changed drastically within the past forty years largely due to political manoeuvrings...
+In his research he highlighted the following quote in context:"Whatever the factors responsible for the stabilization of Chimwiini over the past six hundred years, the situation has changed drastically within the past forty years largely due to political manoeuvrings...
 By 1972 all government officials were required to speak and write Somali [the national language of Somalia] and it was instituted in all public schools, including the school in Brava. ...
 [The] most important factor in the endangerment of Chimwiini was the eruption of civil war in Somalia in the early 1990s. ...
 Those who could leave Brava did so by whatever means possible. ...
-In just three decades, Chimwiini has gone from having a stable community of speakers to having its speakers scattered across the globe."

-In April 2020, the Barawa language was once again under attack, authorities in the autonomous region of South West State of Somalia (Konfuur Galbeed) mandated a ban on Radio Barawa to not broadcast their shows and news in the Barawa Language.
+In just three decades, Chimwiini has gone from having a stable community of speakers to having its speakers scattered across the globe."In April 2020, the Barawa language was once again under attack, authorities in the autonomous region of South West State of Somalia (Konfuur Galbeed) mandated a ban on Radio Barawa to not broadcast their shows and news in the Barawa Language.
 This caused a political backlash from Bravanese Communities and a numerous Bravanese Politicians.
 As a result, the authorities were forced to rescind the ban and Radio Barawa resumed to normal.

 Representation in Somali Transitional Federal Parliament

 The Hon.
-Bur’i Mohamed Hamza (Somali: Burci Maxamed Xamza, Arabic: البرعي محمد حمزة, died 25 June 2016) was a Somali-Canadian politician.
+Burʽi Mohamed Hamza (Somali: Burci Maxamed Xamza, Arabic: البرعي محمد حمزة, died 25 June 2016) was a Somali-Canadian politician.
 He served as chairman and elected political leader of the Bravan community.
 From August 2012 to January 2014, he was a Member of the Federal Parliament of Somalia.
 He later served as the State Minister of Foreign Affairs and International Cooperation of Somalia from January to October 2014, and subsequently as the State Minister of Finance until December 2014.
 He was the State Minister of the Office for Environment at the time of his death.